MCAT Score Ranges: What You Need to Know

 Critical Analysis and Reasoning Skills 127

 Each of the four scores is worth 25% and can be combined to understand the total score, which in this example is 509.
-A 509 MCAT score is within the 75% percentile rank according to the AAMC Total and Section Scores percentile table.
+Based on the AAMC’s MCAT scoring chart, a 509 score is within the 75% percentile rank.

 FAQs: MCAT Percentiles